 How often are properties reassessed?

-Recently, to keep Assessments in line with Market Values, the City of Rochester has Reassessed every 4 years, including 2012.
-For fairness, all 67,000 properties are revalued at once.
+Recently, to keep assessments in line with market values, the City of Rochester has reassessed every 4 years, including 2016.
+For fairness, all 65,000 properties are revalued at once.

 Market values can fluctuate based on general area influences such as the economy, and or from more specific street influences, such as a local school closing.
 Assessments change in Non-Reassessment years as specific properties undergo physical changes.